List of James Bond allies: Valentin Dmitrovich Zukovsky

 Valentin Dmitrovich Zukovsky (Russian: Вaлeнтин Дмитриeвич Жуковский) is a former KGB agent turned Russian mafia head who runs a bar, a casino, and a caviar factory.
 When he was younger (and a KGB agent), a conflict with Bond ended with Bond shooting Zukovsky in the leg, causing him to walk with a limp.
 However, after leaving the KGB, Zukovsky does not hold a grudge towards Bond, especially when dealing with Bond means turning a profit.
-Played by Robbie Coltrane, Zukovsky makes two appearances in the films, his first being in GoldenEye before being shot and mortally wounded by Elektra King in The World Is Not Enough.
+Played by Robbie Coltrane, Zukovsky makes two appearances in the films, his first being in GoldenEye before being shot and mortally wounded by Elektra King (Sophie Marceau) in The World Is Not Enough.
 He lives long enough after being shot to execute a trick shot using his cane gun, enabling Bond to escape King's trap.

 Dr. Madeleine Swann

-Dr. Madeleine Swann is a psychiatrist, daughter of Mr. White, who assists Bond in his mission and becomes his love interest in the film Spectre and continues to be a central character in the subsequent film No Time to Die.
+Dr. Madeleine Swann is a psychiatrist and daughter of Mr. White (Jesper Christensen), who assists Bond in his mission and becomes his love interest in the film Spectre and continues to be a central character in the subsequent film No Time to Die.

 Film allies

 This section lists allies who each appear in only one film.

-(*) Robert Brown also played 'M' in Octopussy, A View To A Kill, The Living Daylights and Licence To Kill.
-As M's real name and background are not revealed in any of these films, it is possible Brown's 'M' may in fact be Hargreaves.
+(*) Robert Brown also played M in Octopussy, A View to a Kill, The Living Daylights and Licence To Kill.
+As M's real name and background are not revealed in any of these films, it is possible Brown's M may in fact be Hargreaves.